Septias/reddit-wallpapers/README.md

 # Reddit Wallpapers

 Application to set wallpapers from reddit as desktop-background.
+Just bookmark your favorite wallpapers from r/wallpapers and they will show up ready to be selected!

 ## Usage
 - Build the project